acamposuribe/brush/README.md

 <sub>[back to table](#table-of-functions)</sub>
 ### Important: Configuration

 This section covers functions for initializing the drawing system, preloading required assets, and configuring system behavior.
-The library doesn't work without executing the load function!.
+The library doesn't work without executing the load function!

 ---